Learn how dampness can get into your property and how an effective penetrating damp treatment could fix this problem.

 Damaged rainwater goods and porous render have lead to a penetrating damp problem.
 Once rainwater goods were repaired, our property specialists covered all external walls with a waterproofing membrane and by doing this prevented further water penetration to the living area during the natural drying out period.
 The whole area was then plastered and left ready for decoration.

-*No Charge if you Own and Live in the surveyed property located within 25 miles distance from the nearest branch (alternatively a charge may apply).
+*No Charge if you Own the surveyed property located within 25 miles distance from the nearest branch (alternatively a charge may apply).
 Speak with your local branch who will be happy to help deal with your property problem.

 Our qualified damp surveyor will closely investigate the affected area and measure the scale of the problem.
 At Richardson and Starling, we only supply experienced surveyors who are highly trained in all types of damp and rot problems that could affect your property.
-This means that our surveyor will be able to complete the survey and give the appropriate remedial recommendations no matter what problem is identified.
+This means that our surveyor will be able to complete the survey and give the appropriate remedial recommendations for a penetrating damp treatment or any other damp problem that is identified during the survey identified.

 5 Year Guarantee